How to Build a Year Round Capsule Wardrobe: 20 Pieces

 Is There Such Thing as an All Year Round Capsule Wardrobe Blueprint?

 Some experts recommend the 1-2-3-4 method (having 1 jacket, 2 bottoms, 3 tops, and 4 accessories that you cycle through the year) while others suggest using the 37-piece method (narrowing your closet down to 37 different pieces, excluding swimwear, workout clothes, or jewelry).
-Truth be told, there is no defined formula for curating an all year round capsule wardrobe, so, don’t feel limited by your options.
+The truth is, there is no defined formula for curating an all year round capsule wardrobe, so don’t feel limited by your options.

 We believe the ideal wardrobe formula is one that’s customized to one’s needs.
 Above all, the main objective of sustainable fashion is finding a method that suits you the best while reducing the number of unnecessary purchases.
 However, sticking to the basic staple pieces will help you achieve most of its benefits.